sudharshan09-vpn/xr-5g-cdrx-energy-thesis/README.md

 # xr-5g-cdrx-energy-thesis
-ns-3 simulation and analysis code for MSc thesis on XR traffic, C-DRX energy efficiency, latency, and network capacity.
+NS-3 simulation code and analysis scripts for MSc thesis on energy efficiency of XR traffic over 5G Standalone networks using C-DRX.